Sherlock Holmes Stories

 Out of Print

-(But available via The New Sherlock Holmes Adventures above)
+(But available via The New Sherlock Holmes Adventures above in audio format)

 Sherlock Holmes and the Mystery of the Last Line

 When Holmes rousts Watson and Mrs Hudson from their beds early one morning, they follow him without question, only to land at the estate of Holmesweald, Holmes’s childhood home.
 Holmes has brought them there to see him through the process of ending his cocaine habit.
 Meanwhile, Watson discovers a diary that he is sure can help him solve the greatest mystery yet—that of Sherlock Holmes himself.